Skip to main content

 CEMALB History

 The Center for Environmental Medicine and Lung Biology of the School of Medicine was established in 1979 under the leadership of Dr. Phillip Bromberg and is broadly concerned with environmental impacts on human health and on respiratory health in particular.
 Under the leadership of Dr. David Peden, the name was changed in 2002 to Center for Environmental Medicine, Asthma, and Lung Biology to reflect an increasing disease-specific focus of the research conducted by Center investigators.
-Since June 2020, the Center has been led by Dr. Ilona Jaspers, who is further broadening the Center’s emphasis on training, integration of data, and translating research to affect relevant stakeholders.
+Since June 2020, the Center has been led by Dr. Ilona Jaspers, who is further broadening the Center’s emphasis on training, integration of data, and translating research to affect relevant interest holders.

 CEMALB Research Focus